sammaxfleet/thisorthatpp5/README.md

 ## PROJECT  OBJECTIVE -

- To provide a stable platform for the fashion enthusiasts, to be able to find interest for inspiration & be able to interact with the platform choosing which outfit they like plus being able to comment on the style.
+To provide a stable, interactive platform for fashion enthusiasts.
+For the user to find fashion inspiration & be able to like & comment on their favourites.
+For the site to give the user the ability to interact with other users, create a profile & also Upload.

 ## SITE USER GOAL-

-The site user goal
-Breaks down into a few things
+Breaking down the sit into a few main goals:

-Fashion Inspiration
+1 - Fashion Inspiration
-Network and interact with other community members Fashion research
+2-  Network and interact with other community members 3 - Fashion research
- Comment their views  and voice their opinion on fashion Check out their favourite celebrities style.
+4-  Celebrity styling
+5 - To be able to create a Profile and upload your inspiration.
+6 - Mobile View & tablet view to be fully responsive.

 ## SITE OWNER GOAL -

 To provide a stable and enjoyable user experience that encourages continued user interaction and participation.
-The platform should be engaging and welcoming to new users.
+The platform should be engaging and welcoming to new users, it should be easy to sign up!
 Content should be well structured and of high quality, navigation and site functionality should be intuitive and accessible.

+1. - Tasks filtering by keyword search.
+2. - Responsiveness to allow pleasant usage of the app across a range of devices with varying display sizes.
+3. - CRUD functionality for comments, uploads & to alter their profile.
+4. - User Authentication
+5. - The site to be simple and use intuitive navigation across all pages.
+6. - Be able to 'like' and 'Comment'.

 ## TARGET AUDIENCE -

+The target audience is aimed at the fashion community.
+Age wise it's suitable for teenagers upto 40's.
-Target audience is anyone who has an interest in fashion.
-The fashion community has been building online now with OOTD hash tags and people loving to show their outfits for an occasion wether it’s a birthday or your favourite night out .
+The fashion community has been building online now with 'OOTD' hash tags and people loving to show their fits for an occasion wether it’s a birthday or your favourite night out.
-This can bring a lot of inspiration into the space.
 Users could be male or female, there is an equal spread of fashion content on there.

 ## PROJECT MANAGEMENT -